Config

 Section titled “log_file”- Environment variable:

-- Description: Write a verbose log of all Graft operations to the specified log file.
-The verbosity can be controlled using the environment variable
+GRAFT_LOG_FILE - Description: Write a verbose log of all Graft operations to the specified log file.
+Verbosity can be controlled using the

 make_default